shivalikorgaonkar/election-blog/content/note/2024-09-22-election-blog-3/index.md

 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/2016-1.png" width="672" />

 The graph above tracks poll approval ratings for Trump and Clinton for about one year before election day.
+After averaging the different 2016 polls, I was able to mark a point for everyday over the year before Election Day to see how predictions changed.
 There a few notable trends in this chart.
 For starters, there is a drastic dip in December 2015 for Trump.
 This sink in polls can likely be attributed to Trump calling for a complete shutdown on Muslim people entering the United States seeking refuge or citizenship.
 Additionally, before February 2016, the candidates followed each other in poll approval, meaning they rose and sunk together.
 Afterwards, their votes began to diverge, so when Clinton did well, Trump did not, and vice versa.
 This is because the party primaries began in 2016, so both parties had great division between nominees.
 The Republicans lost a more moderate Ted Cruz and Marco Rubio, while the democrats lost a more progressive Bernie Sanders.

 ```